Induced subgraph density. IV. New graphs with the Erd\H{o}s-Hajnal property: Introduction

 The \erh{} property of the bull was first proved by Chudnovsky and Safra~\cite{MR2462320} using the strong perfect graph theorem~\cite{MR2233847} and a decomposition theorem for bull-free graphs, and later reproved by Chudnovsky, Scott, Seymour, and Spirkl~\cite{MR4563865} via a different approach that simultaneously showed the \erh{} property of $C_5$.
 Our proof of \cref{thm:eh} gives a third proof of the \erh{} property of the bull.

 The result of this paper gives two prime six-vertex graphs that have the \erh{} property.
 We have been striving, for the last forty years or so (some of us, anyway) to prove that all five-vertex graphs have the \erh{} property, and we have just succeeded~\cite{density7}.
 Where are we on six-vertex graphs?
-There are ten prime six-vertex graphs that contain $P_5$ or its complement, and that therefore are still unsettled, since the proof for $P_5$ in~\cite{density7} does not extend to any supergraphs of $P_5$; but what about six-vertex graphs that do not contain $P_5$ or $\overline{P_5}$?
-The result of this paper does two of them, and it turns out that there are only four more (two complementary pairs) that are still unsettled, shown in \cref{fig:6vertex}.
-Since $P_5$ and its complement were by far the most difficult five-vertex graphs to settle, these four might be the next candidates to look at.
-(We {\em can} prove that these four graphs have a ``near-Erd\H{o}s-Hajnal'' property~\cite{density5}; We omit the details.)
+There are ten prime six-vertex graphs that contain $P_5$ or its complement, and six that do not.
+The result of this paper handles two of the six, those in \cref{fig:smallest}.
+The other four, two complementary pairs, are shown in \cref{fig:6vertex}; and at least they have a ``near-Erd\H{o}s-Hajnal'' property~\cite[Section 8.4]{2025thes}.
+The ten that contain $P_5$ or its complement are even more challenging, since $P_5$ itself is very difficult; but assuming the result for $P_5$, we can handle two of the ten, using the results of this paper.
+We discuss this more in \cref{sec:cor}.

-We will actually prove a statement stronger than \cref{thm:eh} (in fact, our proof method {\em requires} most of this additional strength).
-Our final result is stronger than \cref{thm:eh} in four ways: \begin{itemize} \item We will prove that these graphs satisfy a conjecture of Fox and Sudakov (explained below), not just that they have the \erh{} property. \item We can obtain the same conclusion under a weaker hypothesis; we just need that there are not many copies of $H$ in $G$, rather than none at all. \item Each prime graph in $\mathcal{H}$ has a vertex of degree one and so does its complement, and this is what we need for the inductive proof to work.
+We will actually prove a statement more general than \cref{thm:eh} (in fact, our proof method {\em requires} most of this additional generality).
+Our final result is more general than \cref{thm:eh} in four ways: \begin{itemize} \item We will prove that these graphs satisfy a conjecture of Fox and Sudakov (explained below), not just that they have the \erh{} property. \item We can obtain the same conclusion under a more relaxed hypothesis that there are not many copies of $H$ in $G$.
+(By a recent result of Buci\'c, Fox and Pham~\cite{bfp2024}, these first two strengthenings are now both known to follow from the fact that $H$ has the Erd\H{o}s-Hajnal property.
+However, we will not use the result of~\cite{bfp2024}.) \item Each prime graph in $\mathcal{H}$ has a vertex of degree one and so does its complement, and this is what we need for the inductive proof to work.
 It is just as good, and gives a stronger theorem, if we exclude two graphs instead of one, with the property that every non-trivial prime induced subgraph of the first has a vertex of degree one, and the same for the complement of the second. \item All this works just as well for ordered graphs; and we obtain consequences for ordered graphs and tournaments. \end{itemize} Let us explain these things in more detail.